prebid/prebid.github.io/dev-docs/bidders/silverpush.md

 ```

 ## Additional Details
-For any queries, reach us at prebid@silverpush.co.
+For any queries, reach us at <prebid@silverpush.co>.